 Friends Group - Friends are private, independent, 501(c)(3) nonprofit organizations (under Title 26, Internal Revenue Code, Subtitle A, Chapter 1, Subchapter F, Part I), formed and managed primarily by private citizen volunteers who support the mission and purposes of the site they serve (i.e., national wildlife refuges or fish hatcheries).
 We consider cooperating/interpretive associations to be a type of Friends organization.
 Friends organizations support our mission by providing many vital services to the sites they serve, including community outreach, education and interpretive programming, habitat restoration, special events support, volunteer staffing, and fundraising (Director's Order #183).

-The Station Profile Module allows you to create a customized species list for your Station that will appear in species "pick lists" that you encounter in other Modules of FIS.
+The Station Profile Module allows you to create a customized species list for your Station that will appear in species "pick lists" that you encounter in other modules of FIS.
 This customization feature will allow you to choose from a short list of species that are relevant to your Station when entering a project in FIS.
-Your Station's species list should include 1) species that you are currently working on and 2) species that you plan to work on (i.e. that you may want to reference in a FONS project).
+Your Station's species list should include 1) species that you are currently working on and 2) species that you plan to work on (and want to reference as part of an activity with status “unfunded need” ).
 You may choose species from the FIS Species list or the Regional Priority Species list to create your customized Station species list.

 Native species and nuisance species are different lists in FIS.
 Nuisance species targeted by a project are reported in the FONS or Accomplishments Modules under the "Nuisance Species Managed" field (list of species in this field was developed by the WO AIS program).
 This allows you to indicate the nuisance species that a project targets, and also the native species benefited by your work.